 “The Secret Life of Walter Mitty is a piece so deeply knit into the culture that even many people who have not read the short story could tell you that it is about a very average Joe who flees his banal existence through a trapdoor of the imagination.
 James Thurber’s 1939 tale is a model of economy, a portrait of a hapless man who cycles through heroic fantasies as he goes about the quotidian business of his day.”[i]

-We relate to Mitty because most of us spend a great deal of our energy fleeing the reality of our suffering through the trapdoors of distraction and fantasy.
-The present moment is not an experience often chosen by most of us.
+We relate to Mitty because most of us spend a great deal of our energy fleeing the reality of our suffering through the trapdoors of distraction and fantasy, rather than living in the present moment.
+Living in the present moment (P-A) is not an experience often chosen by most of us.
 The Simple Reality of our natural state reveals itself only in momentary flashes if at all.

 Find a much more in-depth discussion in books by Roy Charles Henry.